02. Introduction to data and scripting

 - The R script file name in black means no changes have been made or saved.

-[[Working space|ref]]⚓︎
+[[Working space|ref]]¶

 - Working space is the designated section at the bottom of the R script where we will edit codes for assignments.

 - For easy navigation click [[outline view]] to see the headings and subheadings.
 Click "working space."
-Alternatively, scroll down on the R script file.

-- The codes for assignments will be put under the “working space."
-We do not edit or change anything on R script files except under "working space."
-Anything above the “working space” is teaching material!
+- We do not edit or change anything on R script files except under "working space."

 -